carpentries/instructor-training/episodes/21-carpentries.md

 > ## Who Does What
 >
 > Select one role from the list below that interests you.
 Using the the descriptions on [The Carpentries community website][community-page], write
 > 1) a short definition of the role and 2) a question that you have (or that you imagine someone else might have) about the role.
+Are there roles you
+> would like to see that are not listed?
+Note that, too!
 >
 >1.
 Executive Council
 >2.
 Mentors
 >3.
-Trainers
+Instructor Trainers
 >4.
 Lesson Developers
 >5.
 Code of Conduct Committee
 >6.
 Instructor Development Committee
 >7.
 Community Facilitators
+>8.
+Maintainers
 > This exercise should take about 10 minutes.
 {: .challenge}